-New Yorkers are in the midst of the second sweltering heat wave of the summer, with 90-plus temperatures feeling even higher due to the Floridian humidity.
 It’s hard to imagine contending with such brutal heat in the days before we had air conditioning, whether in our homes or the chilly sanctuaries of coffee shops, movie theaters, or the city’s cooling centers.
-Over the weekend, some Queens residents even resorted to riding air conditioned buses after losing power, CBS reports.
+But there are moments, of course, when we're forced to.
+Last year, some Queens residents even resorted to riding air conditioned buses after losing power, CBS reports.

 It's not entirely new; in fact, city dwellers have been seeking relief on public transportation for a while.
 “Broadway had open trolleys with no side walls, in which you at least caught the breeze, hot though it was, so that desperate people, unable to endure their apartments, would simply pay a nickel and ride around aimlessly for a couple of hours to cool off,” Arthur Miller wrote in his essay, Before Air-Conditioning, for the New Yorker.
 Miller recalls how, during the hottest, pre-A/C days of the late 1920s, New Yorkers would buy ice from street cart vendors, sit on their fire escapes, and sleep in parks to contend with the heat.